nolliechyTW/WIL/Leetcode/Graph/210. Course Schedule II/README.md

 > - Sketch visualizations and write pseudocode
 > - Walk through a high level implementation with an existing diagram

-General Idea: first constructs a directed graph from the course prerequisites, then uses a queue to determine a valid order of course completion, returning an empty list if such an order is not possible.
+General Idea: first constructs a directed graph from the course prerequisites, then uses a queue to determine a valid order of course completion, **returning an empty list if such an order is not possible**.

 1) Initialize Data Structures:
     - `indegree`: An **array** to keep track of the number of prerequisites (inbound edges) for each course